Hey Camp Fans!

 lOverall, I had a lot of fun.
 I spent about five or so weeks there and it was a really great experience.
 Depending on what all is going on in my life next year I might sign up to be a unit counselor again.
 It was a growing experience and I hope that I helped to better the futures of the young girls I camped with.”

 Glad to hear your camp experience as a staff member was such a great time for you—everything except the part about the spider.
-If any readers out there are interested in joining the Girl Scouts in Camp Cahinnio or becoming a staff member there, check it out by clicking right here and, as always, thanks for reading, Camp Folks!
+If any readers out there are interested in joining the Girl Scouts in Camp Cahinnio or becoming a staff member there, check it out sometime.
+As always, thanks for reading, Camp Folks!